AWD MustangLast Updated June 12, 2023 | Meghan Drummond

 It has been confirmed that the Mustang will be moving onto a modular design, which allows for expanding options in terms of drivetrains.
-While the Mustang will continue to be primarily RWD, it is likely that we will see an all-wheel-drive (AWD) Mustang with either the release of the Hybrid Mustang or with the seventh generation, S650, release.
+While the Mustang will continue to be primarily RWD, it is possible we will see an all-wheel-drive (AWD) Mustang with the seventh generation, S650, release.

 Release Date News